 A sidebar is a useful feature present throughout the Mac OS X to quickly navigate to directory pictures, documents, the desktop, Macintosh HD, and tags.
-There are some users that seem to be missing sidebar in the open and save dialog windows of Mac OS X. If you are one of those, then you have landed on the right page.
+Some users seem to be a missing sidebar in the open and save dialog windows of Mac OS X. If you are one of those, then you have landed on the right page.

 The issue is minor and hardly takes a couple of minutes to resolve.
 We have mentioned below the process, which when followed, will bring back the sidebar on your Mac OS X. So, all you will need to do is to head south and read the details to resolve missing sidebar issue.